Never a Dull Moment (Rod Stewart album)

-Never a Dull Moment is the fourth studio album by rock musician Rod Stewart.
+Never a Dull Moment is the fourth solo album by rock musician Rod Stewart.
 It was released on 21 July 1972; that year it became a UK number-one album (for two weeks) and reached number two on the US Album chart.
 The track "You Wear It Well", co-written by Stewart and classical guitarist Martin Quittenton, was a smash hit (another UK No. 1; in US No. 13), as well as "Twisting the Night Away", a song originally recorded (and written) by Sam Cooke.